World Wetlands Day

 World Wetlands Day 2014

-The international theme for World Wetlands Day 2014 is Wetlands and Agriculture.
+The international theme for World Wetlands Day 2014 is Wetlands and Agriculture: Partners in Growth.

 For millennia, wetlands have been used directly for agriculture, and for supplying food, fuel and fibre to support lives and livelihoods.
 Wetlands continue to play an essential role in supporting modern day agriculture.
 They provide water storage, flood buffering, nutrient removal, water purification and erosion control.
 Sustainable practices which support both agriculture and healthy wetlands are therefore coming to the fore.